slmnv5/pepelats/README.md

 - Songs saved and loaded from SD card
 - Control by MIDI (via Bluetooth or USB) configureable in a text file
 - Typing keyboard may be used as MIDI controller
-- Text console shows loop position, state, length, volume and menu
+- Text console shows loop position, state, length, volume and menu (optional)
 - Optional graphics mode with LCD touch screen menu

 ## Installation: